Savino Varazzani

 Savino Varazzani (Piacenza, March 21, 1858 - Milan, February 3, 1938) was an Italian politician and journalist.
-He was a teacher, writer and socialist journalist, who served as chairman of Avanti! on Sunday.
+He was a teacher, writer and journalist, who served as chairman of Avanti! della Domenica.

 He was elected to the Chamber of Deputies in the XXI legislature (1900-1904) for the constituency of Piacenza.
 He was a candidate for the following legislature, albeit reluctantly, in the supplementary elections for the Grosseto constituency, but was not elected.

 In 1912, along with a number of others, he left the Socialist Party in protest against its opposition to the Italian invasion of Libya.
-In 1928 he joined the National Fascist Party and in 1930 published a book entitled Confessioni d'un galantuomo: (da socialista a fascista) (Confessions of a Gentleman: from socialist to fascist).
+In 1928 he joined the National Fascist Party and in 1930 published a book entitled Confessioni d'un galantuomo: (dà socialista a fascista) (Confessions of a Gentleman: from socialist to fascist).

 The city of Piacenza has a Via Savino Varazzani named after him.

 Published works

 Varazzani published a number of books of a literary, historical, philosophical and biographical nature: